Skip links

 According to the theory of scarcity, people are forced into making choices if they do not have enough resources.
 This influences both their choices and those of people broadly in the economy on several levels.

 In economics, the concept of scarcity is crucial.
-This signifies that means are scarce yet demands and wants of people are virtually infinite.
+This signifies that means are scarce yet the demands and wants of people are virtually infinite.

 Scarcity Theory